-Following a recommendation from the Planning Commission, the City Council may grant a special waiver of the 24-month waiting period for one or more of the following grounds:
+City Council may grant a waiver of the 24-month waiting period for one or more of the following grounds:

 - a.
-Materially changed conditions; - b.
-Clerical correction as the basis for the previous rezoning; - Newly discovered evidence of adverse impact of the current zoning which by due diligence could not have been discovered in time for the earlier public hearing; - d.
+Materially changed circumstances; - b.
+Clerical correction as the basis for the previous rezoning; - c.
+Newly discovered evidence of adverse impact of the current zoning which by due diligence could not have been discovered in time for the earlier public hearing; - d.
 Substantially changed zoning request; or - e.
-The petition changes from a general use district request to a conditional use district request and specific conditions are submitted by all owners of the property, which represents a substantial change from the previous general use district request.
+For any other circumstance determined by the City Council to be reasonable and in the public interest.